nicogon/exit-button/README.md

-# Google meet leave meeting button
+# Google meet exit button

 ![Demo](demo.gif)

-Files for building your own Single-button "keyboard" to leave any Zoom meetings with violence.
+Files for building your own Single-button "keyboard" to leave any google meetings with violence.
 (And also lock your computer with a longer press)

 ## What it is
 - A single-switch mechanical keyboard a large 3D-printed keycap (panic mushroom lookalike)